microsoft/DynamicTelemetry/docs/docs/index.md

 ## Usage Personas

 DynamicTelemetry is a diagnostic system useful to many different audiences, each of whom have similar, but different interests.

-To better cater our introductucory documentation to each of these audiences, we've broken the content into personas and scenarios.
+To better cater our introductory documentation to each of these audiences, we've broken the content into personas and scenarios.
 This is only to simplify understanding, by presenting content in different orders.
-We will make use of URL's to cross reerence content that may be interesting to muttiple personas.
+We will make use of URL's to cross reference content that may be interesting to multiple personas.

 ## Personas